 What to Consider Before Buying an OTF Knife

-The truth is that there’s nothing like the best OTF knife.
-What will work well for your neighbor might not be a good fit for you.
-Look out for the following things to pick the best knife for your needs.
+The truth is that there’s nothing like well-made OTF automatic knives.
+But, what will work well for your neighbor might not be a good fit for you.
+Look out for the following things to pick the best out the front knife for your needs.

 Of course, the blade is the most important part of your knife.
 If it’s made of substandard material, it won’t matter how great the other features are.
 Stainless steel and carbon steel are some of the most popular materials here.

 Choose an appropriate blade size, depending on the task you’re using it for.
-A small blade will serve you well indoors, while a large blade is more suited for outdoor activities.
+A mini OTF knife will serve you well indoors, while a large blade is more suited for outdoor activities.
 Some countries have adopted regulations on which blade sizes you are allowed to carry, so consider the legal environment too when choosing a size.

 Double action OTFs use a dual-action mechanism that allows you to deploy and retract the blade automatically with just one hand.
 With a single action, you will have to pull the blade back manually to recharge.